 You need to have the knowledge and you need to empower your dog with this knowledge.
 The way you gain knowledge is by learning about the dog breed and the animal itself first.
 What does it take to live with an animal in a house?
 Is my dog panting because it’s happy or because it’s hot?
 Then you need to start figuring out how dogs learn and what you need to do to teach your dog.

-You need to know that, today, we use obedience training to teach dogs and build a communication line between the dog and human.
+You need to know that, today, we use obedience training to teach dogs and build a communication line between dogs and humans.
 There are few systems or training methods that are used to train dogs.
 To learn about the different training systems or methods refer to my previous article here.

 You will need to learn to practice the techniques properly and consistently.